 Five Recent Trends in OKRs Coaching

-Context: Many of our readers are asking for a sneak look at the upcoming OKRs Field Book.
-Well, we’re making the final edits and getting the design ready for a targeted release by Dec 30, 2020.
-This allows us to hit our goal of completing the book in 2020, with a day to spare!
+Context: We’re working with our publisher to put the finishing touches on our new book, The OKR’s Field Book – the first book specifically for OKRs coaches – in preparation for its release in 2022!
 While the 2016 book, Objectives and Key Results, is still relevant today, we’ve since learned a lot and seen some big changes.
 Here are five developing trends in OKRs coaching that we feel you need to know about.
 These five trends and dozens of others are covered in the OKRs Field Book as well as actively discussed in the OKRs Coach Network.

 1. Organizations are postponing discussions of setting OKRs at the individual-person level.